palmero-jerome07/ITP-GUI-SIMPLE/README.md

 🙋‍♂️ Author
 Jerome Palmero
 Student | Beginner in C# and GUI Programming
-Made for educational purposes under the ITP course.
+Made for educational purposes under the IPT course.